annamakavou/ann/index.md

 ========================================================
 1) Analyze data in r

-2) Compare the two groups with t-test
+2) Compare the two groups' means with t-test

 Bibliography
 ========================================================